Mr Robert Gregg

 Ian is a former partner of Ernst & Young.
 He retired in 2015.
 He is a chartered accountant with over 40 years’ experience in both the United Kingdom and Australia.
 Mr Rodin’s principal practice areas during his last 15 years at Ernst & Young were risk management, internal audit and corporate governance.

-Since retiring from Ernst & Young he has been actively involved with a number of board and audit committee roles and his current roles include acting as Chairman of the Audit Committees of Griffith University, the Queensland Audit Office, the Great Barrier Reef Marine Park Authority, DNR Capital Pty Ltd, the Department of Regional Development, Manufacturing and Water and acting as an External member of Audit Committees for the City of the Gold Coast, South Bank Corporation, and the Department of State Development, Infrastructure, Local Government and Planning.
-He is an external advisor to the audit committee for the Queensland Art Gallery.
+Since retiring from Ernst & Young he has been actively involved with a number of board and audit committee roles and his current roles include acting as Chairman of the Audit Committees of Griffith University, the Queensland Audit Office, DNR Capital Pty Ltd, the Department of Regional Development, Manufacturing and Water and the Department of Tourism, Innovation and Sport and the City of the Gold Coast respectively.
+He is an external member of the audit committee for the Department of State Development, Infrastructure, Local Government and Planning.
+He is an external advisor to the audit committees for the Queensland Art Gallery and South Bank Corporation respectively.

 Prof Yap was appointed as a director of Cancer Council Queensland in May 2021.
 He was also appointed Chair of the Medical and Scientific Committee, having joined the committee in 2018.
 Prof Yap is a Professor of the University of Queensland and a Senior Principal Research Fellow of Australia’s National Health and Medical Research Council.
 He is an international expert in the cell biology of epithelial tissues, whose research has been instrumental in discovering how cells use mechanical forces for communication, and how these are disrupted in disease.
 His work has been continuously funded for the past 25 years by bodies such as NHMRC, Australian Research Council, Welcome Trust and Cancer Council Queensland itself.

 Alpha’s leadership roles include Head of the Division of Cell and Developmental Biology at UQ’s Institute for Molecular Bioscience, Chair of NHMRC Grant Review Panels, principal organiser of national and international scientific conferences, and on the Editorial Boards of multiple international scientific journals, including Developmental Cell and Current Biology.
 He has mentored over 40 PhD students and post-doctoral scientists through his research group over the past 20 years.